atosatto/ansible-dockerswarm/README.md

 > **NB**: If you are installing Docker on a Raspberry running Raspbian or any other Debian-like OS make sure to set `docker_dependencies: [ ]` otherwise Ansible will fail because the `linux-image-extra-virtual` package is not available for the `arm` architecture (see issue #4).

-    skip_engine: False
-    skip_swarm: False

-Setting `skip_engine: True` will make the role skip the installation of `docker-engine`.
-If you want to use this role to just install `docker-engine` without enabling `swarm-mode` set `skip_swarm: True`.

     docker_swarm_addr: "{{ ansible_default_ipv4['address'] }}"

 Listening address where the raft APIs will be exposed.